Justify-social/my-project/docs/features-backend/linting/rules.md

 ## Overview

-This document details the linting rules enforced in the Campaign Wizard application.
+This document details the linting rules enforced in the Justify.social platform.
 These rules help maintain code quality, consistency, and prevent common errors.

 ## ESLint Rules